Online Posterior Sampling with a Diffusion Prior: Posterior Sampling

 The algorithm that samples from the posterior distribution in \cref{thm:linear posterior} is presented in \cref{alg:diffusion posterior sampling}.
-We call it \emph{Laplace diffusion posterior sampling (\laplacedps)} because its generalization to GLMs utilizes the Laplace approximation. \laplacedps works as follows.
-First, $S_T$ is sampled conditioned on evidence $h$ (line 2) from the distribution in \eqref{eq:posterior T}.
-This distribution is a product of two Gaussians, one for the prior $\cN(\mathbf{0}_d, I_d)$ and one for the diffused evidence up to stage $T$, $\cN(\sqrt{\bar{\alpha}_T} \bar{\theta}, \bar{\alpha}_T \bar{\Sigma})$.
-All other variables, $S_{t - 1}$ for $t \in [T]$, are sampled conditioned on $s_t$ and evidence $h$ (line 3) from the distribution in \eqref{eq:posterior t - 1}.
-This distribution is again a product of two Gaussians, one for the conditional prior $\cN(\mu_t(s_t), \Sigma_t)$ and one for the diffused evidence up to stage $t - 1$, $\cN(\sqrt{\bar{\alpha}_{t - 1}} \bar{\theta}, \bar{\alpha}_{t - 1} \bar{\Sigma})$.
-The final output $S_0$ is a sample from the diffusion prior.

-When compared to \cref{sec:setting}, the prior and empirical evidence are mixed conditionally in a $T$-stage chain.
-Thus the computational cost of \laplacedps is $T$ times higher than that of posterior sampling with a Gaussian prior (\cref{sec:setting}).
-We validate this empirically in \cref{sec:synthetic experiment}.
+We call it \emph{Laplace diffusion posterior sampling (\laplacedps)} because its generalization to GLMs uses the Laplace approximation. \laplacedps samples from a chain of products of two distributions: one distribution represents the pre-trained diffusion model and does not depend on history $h$, and the other represents the history $h$.
+The sampling is implemented as follows.
+The initial variable $S_T$ is sampled conditioned on $h$ (line 2) from the distribution in \eqref{eq:posterior T}.
+This distribution is a product of the $h$-independent prior $\cN(\mathbf{0}_d, I_d)$ and the $h$-dependent distribution of the diffused evidence up to stage $T$, $\cN(\sqrt{\bar{\alpha}_T} \bar{\theta}, \bar{\alpha}_T \bar{\Sigma})$.
+Then, for any $t \in [T]$, $S_{t - 1}$ is sampled conditioned on $s_t$ and evidence $h$ (line 4) from the distribution in \eqref{eq:posterior t - 1}.
+This distribution is a product of the $h$-independent conditional prior $\cN(\mu_t(s_t), \Sigma_t)$, from the pre-trained model, and the $h$-dependent distribution of the diffused evidence up to stage $t - 1$, $\cN(\sqrt{\bar{\alpha}_{t - 1}} \bar{\theta}, \bar{\alpha}_{t - 1} \bar{\Sigma})$.
+The last variable $S_0$ is the clean sample.
+When compared to \cref{sec:setting}, the prior and evidence are mixed conditionally in a $T$-stage chain.
+This increases the computational cost $T$ times, as discussed in \cref{sec:conclusions}.